 I’m considering how we can find a route into increased empathy by considering the accumulation of all of these pressures: the imprint of stress on bodies and minds from personal experiences; the impact on our nervous systems of city dwelling, of poverty, the political framing of the poor, of the homeless as a ‘problem’ in need of eradication, of a political system which increasingly demonstrates a lack of compassion for vulnerable people.
 Our resilience, self-assurance and available options for self-care will obviously vary depending on experiences had and skills learned early in life.
 However, most of us will likely empathise with how you may psychologically inhabit a city during emotionally challenging times; a city crammed full of distractions from pain as we attempt to sooth ourselves temporarily, over and over again; urban life as full of examples of hostility and barriers to self-care – coming from each other, from pollution and deprivation, from No.10.

 If we begin with understanding, I am excited about the potential for the city to be the place where networks of support, connection, understanding and empathy can thrive, as there are already many examples of this happening in history and all around us every day.

-Donna is an aspiring artist and social scientist who has published work in the history and ideology of psychology – she works in the charity sector and is currently enjoying volunteering for the Museum of Homelessness.
+This article was written by Donna Hayer, Donna is an aspiring artist and social scientist who has published work in the history and ideology of psychology – she works in the charity sector and is currently enjoying volunteering for the Museum of Homelessness.